 The goal is to be able to control your dog in all kinds of situations, both good and bad.
 So it stands to reason for me to say that you don’t need to hire professional services.

 With these guard dog training tips, you can teach your dog to obey your commands.
 All you need to do is keep at it and have lots of patience.
+Try it every single day, and you will soon receive respect from your dog.

 So does this sound like something that you can do at home?
 And why do you need a personal protection dog?